Rhyl Lifeboat Station: History

 On the request of the local committee, and with a view to evaluating its performance, the RNLI commissioned a new design "Tubular" lifeboat, following successful trials of the first boat Challenger, by its inventor H. Richardson, of Bala.

 In February 1856, the new 32-foot Tubular lifeboat, constructed by Mr Lees of Manchester, was launched, and towed to Rhyl from Manchester.
-The lifeboat was constructed using two iron tubes, 32-feet x 2-feet 8in diameter, divided into eight air-tight compartments, and containing 140 cubic feet of air.
-The tubes were connected together, and supported a deck of 8-feet 4in, sitting approximately 11 inches above the water.
+The lifeboat was constructed using two iron tubes, 32 ft 0 in x 2 ft 8 in diameter, divided into eight air-tight compartments, and containing 140 cubic feet of air.
+The tubes were connected together, and supported a deck of 8 ft 4 in, sitting approximately 11 in above the water.

 It was reported at the meeting of the RNLI committee of management on Thursday 3 September 1867, that the sum of £650 had been received from Miss Ellen Hodgson, executor of the will of the late Mrs Elizabeth Morgan of Cheltenham, for the whole cost of the renovation of the Rhyl lifeboat station in her memory.
-The lifeboat had recently suffered some damage, and after being sent for repairs, returned to be named Morgan.
+The lifeboat was subsequently named Morgan.
+After suffering damage in 1868, the boat was sent for repairs, returning in 1869.
 The lifeboat continued to serve at Rhyl until 1893.